Predictia/AQUA/docs/sphinx/source/polytope.rst

 Climate-DT data access
 ======================

-It is possible to access ClimateDT data available on the 'Databridge' for the DestinE ClimateDT also remotely, from other machines, using the 'polytope' access.
+It is possible to access ClimateDT data available on the Databridge for the DestinE ClimateDT also remotely, from other machines, using the polytope access.
 AQUA can use the polytope engine.
 Here we describe the necessary steps to set it up.

 Obtain the credentials